 DAZN is the streaming home for fighting.
 It broadcasts UFC and boxing matches multiple times a week, and even hosts PPV events.
 If you’re a serious boxing fan, you’ll need a DAZN subscription.
 It’s $25 per month or $225 for a yearly subscription.
 There isn’t a DAZN free trial right now.
 When they host PPV events, subscribers usually pay the difference between the full price of the PPV and the $25 subscription fee, so you won’t pay more than non-subscribers.
 If you’re in the U.K., lots of fights that are PPVs in the U.S. are included in your basic DAZN subscription (possibly because DAZN doesn’t expect people to shell out a bunch of extra money for 3 a.m. fights).
-DAZN has contracts with the promotion companies Golden Boy and Matchroom, so you can expect to see fighters like Ryan Garcia, Canelo Alvarez and Dmitry Bivol making exclusive DAZN appearances soon.
+DAZN has contracts with the promotion companies Golden Boy and Matchroom, so you can expect to see fighters like Ryan Garcia, Katie Taylor and Dmitry Bivol making exclusive DAZN appearances soon.

-ESPN+ has near-weekly boxing matches as part of their exclusive contract with Top Rank boxing.
+ESPN+ has near-weekly boxing matches as part of its exclusive contract with Top Rank boxing.
 These fights usually take place on Fridays and Saturdays and are included in your basic ESPN+ subscription.
 If you’re looking for a cheap service to watch Top Rank boxing, ESPN+ is your choice.
 It’s one of the cheaper boxing subscription services, only $10 per month or $100 per year.
 Unfortunately there isn’t an ESPN+ free trial right now, but you can always pair it with Disney+ and Hulu in the Disney Bundle, which is only $13 per month and will save you a ton if you’re interested in all three streaming services.
-ESPN+’s partnership with Top Rank gives them access to some of the biggest fighters out there, including Tyson Fury, Vasiliy Lomachenko, Shakur Stevenson, and many more.
+ESPN+’s partnership with Top Rank gives it access to some of the biggest fighters out there, including Tyson Fury, Vasiliy Lomachenko, Shakur Stevenson, and many more.

 Not all fights are available everywhere in the world.
 When subscription services try to lock you out of a fight, you can always try to spoof an internet connection in a country that does have access.
 We recommend NordVPN for this, as it’s the best VPN for streaming and the best VPN overall.
-It’s currently 59% off, making it $6.69 for a two-year subscription.
+It’s currently 54% off, making it $3.79 per month for a two-year subscription.
 There is a caveat here: Some streaming services are very mindful of VPNs, and will block your connection if they think you’re using one.
 It’s always worth a shot though, and there are a lot of other benefits to using a VPN besides streaming.